 Artists who work as an artist-assistant can earn an income while learning more about how the art world operates and build new networks.
 Research commissioned by Artquest in 2017-18 found hardly any guidance on working as, or employing, an assistant, and that such appointments tend to be from an artist’s immediate social network.
 There is no single definition of what an artist-assistant does, and wide variation in pay and conditions.
 Artists report needing extra help at a transformative stage in their career, such as receiving a major commission, a first solo exhibition at a publicly-funded gallery, or another large-scale project outside their previous experience.
 Assistants are often recruited through word-of-mouth, compounding the lack of sector diversity and development opportunities for a broader workforce; artists struggle to understand how to employ people legally, ethically and responsibly, perpetuating poor practices.

-- Help artists at a pivotal moment in their careers to find an assistant, and advise them on how to employ people
+- Helped artists at a pivotal moment in their careers to find an assistant, and advise them on how to employ people

-- Help less-established artists from backgrounds under-represented in the arts to earn money, build networks, and understand how the art world works at a more senior level
+- Helped less-established artists from backgrounds under-represented in the arts to earn money, build networks, and understand how the art world works at a more senior level

-- Test the viability of continuing the programme in future and report on our findings
+- Tested the viability of continuing the programme in future and report on our findings